krisztianb/typedoc-plugin-replace-in-comments/README.md

 -   Creating links from author names (eg: link "Your Name" to your GitHub or corporate profile page)
 -   Replacing internal URLs with external ones
 -   Replacing custom placeholders with anything you like (eg: images)
--   Remove text from comments
+-   Remove URLs or other text from comments
 -   etc.

 ## Installation